streambased-io/streambased-demos/README.md

    both online and offline workloads.
 5. Making Kafka do Batch - I have an external customer who's specced a daily batch fetch job for my data.
 The data is in Kafka, how do I give to them?
+6. Introducing Iceberg - This all in one demos shows the entire Streambased product suite including Kafka as a filesystem, Kafka as Iceberg and Kafka directly to BI tools.